Eddy Merckx

-He acquired the nickname "The Cannibal", suggested by the daughter of a teammate upon being told by her father of how Merckx would not let anyone else win.
+He acquired the nickname "the Cannibal", suggested by the daughter of a teammate upon being told by her father of how Merckx would not let anyone else win.
 Merckx achieved 525 victories over his eighteen-year career.
-He is one of only three riders to have won all five 'Monuments' Milan–San Remo, Tour of Flanders, Paris–Roubaix, Liège–Bastogne–Liège, and the Giro di Lombardia) and the only one to have won them all twice or more.
-The other two are fellow Belgians Roger De Vlaeminck and Rik Van Looy.
+He is one of only three riders to have won all five 'Monuments' (Milan–San Remo, Tour of Flanders, Paris–Roubaix, Liège–Bastogne–Liège, and the Giro di Lombardia) and the only one to have won them all at least twice.
 Merckx was successful on the road and also on the track, as well as in the large stage races and one-day races.
 He is almost universally regarded as the greatest and most successful rider in the history of cycling.

 Since Merckx's retirement from the sport on 18 May 1978, he has remained active in the cycling world.
 He began his own bicycle brand, Eddy Merckx Cycles, in 1980 and its bicycles were used by several professional teams in the 1980s, 1990s and early 2000s.
 Merckx coached the Belgian national cycling team for eleven years, stopping in 1996.
 He helped start and organize the Tour of Qatar from its start in 2002 until its final edition in 2016.
 He also assisted in running the Tour of Oman, before a disagreement with the organizers led him to step away in 2017.